-- 1. The Committee shall review this Charter at least annually and recommend changes, if any, to the Board. - 2.
-The Committee shall periodically review and address matters relating to the engagement and independence of legal counsel employed by the Independent Trustees and shall recommend any appropriate actions to the Board. - 3.
-The Committee shall have the resources and authority to discharge its responsibilities, including authority to retain special counsel and other experts or consultants, advisers or employees at the expense of the appropriate Fund(s). - 4.
-In consultation with independent legal counsel to the Independent Trustees, the Committee shall consider the processes to be undertaken by the Board in connection with the annual assessment of the performance of the Board and the committees of the Board pursuant to rule 0-1(a)(7)(v) under the Investment Company Act of 1940 and under any applicable listing requirements. - 5.
-The Committee shall set forth and periodically review governance principles for the Board and its committees and shall recommend changes, if any, to the Board.
-Those principles have been outlined in a separate document (Statement of Governance Principles). - 6.
-The actions taken at meetings of the Committee shall be recorded in the minutes of such meetings. - 7.
-If the Committee's membership does not include all of the Trustees, the Committee will report on actions taken at its meetings to the Board. - 8.
-The Committee shall have such further responsibilities as are given to it from time to time by the Board.
+1. The Committee shall review this Charter at least annually and recommend changes, if any, to the Board.

+2. The Committee shall periodically review and address matters relating to the engagement and independence of legal counsel employed by the Independent Trustees and shall recommend any appropriate actions to the Board.

+3. The Committee shall have the resources and authority to discharge its responsibilities, including authority to retain special counsel and other experts or consultants, advisers or employees at the expense of the appropriate Fund(s).

+4. In consultation with independent legal counsel to the Independent Trustees, the Committee shall consider the processes to be undertaken by the Board in connection with the annual assessment of the performance of the Board and the committees of the Board pursuant to rule 0-1(a)(7)(v) under the Investment Company Act of 1940 and under any applicable listing requirements.

+5. The Committee shall set forth and periodically review governance principles for the Board and its committees and shall recommend changes, if any, to the Board.
+Those principles have been outlined in a separate document (Statement of Governance Principles).

+6. The actions taken at meetings of the Committee shall be recorded in the minutes of such meetings.
+Meetings of the Committees may be conducted in person, telephonically, or via video-conference.

+7. If the Committee's membership does not include all of the Trustees, the Committee will report on actions taken at its meetings to the Board.

+8. The Committee shall have such further responsibilities as are given to it from time to time by the Board.

-Date of most recent Committee approval: November 7, 2014 Date of most recent Charter amendment: November 7, 2014
+Date of most recent Committee approval: November 18, 2015 Date of most recent Charter amendment: November 18, 2015